 Our Upper School student population is intentionally small enough to give all of our students opportunities to excel and assume leadership responsibilities.
 The average class size is six to eight.
 Each student attends small academic classes in English, social studies, mathematics, foreign language and science.
 All academic classes are grouped according to the abilities and needs of the student.

 Each student is assigned a faculty mentor.
-Grade-level advisory groups meet weekly.
-The overall goal of the adviser/advisee program is to establish meaningful and supportive relationships between students and faculty.
-Upper School teachers serving as student mentors play a key role on the front lines of fostering the targeted Strengths, Skills, and Mindsets by helping students set personal goals and monitor their own progress.
+Grade-level mentoring groups meet multiple times a week.
+The overall goal of the mentor/mentee program is to establish meaningful and supportive relationships between students and faculty.
+Upper School teachers serving as student mentors play a key role on the front lines of fostering the targeted strengths, skills, and mindsets by helping students set personal goals and monitor their own progress.
 Mentors provide students with accountability and encouragement for achieving their goals.

 Currey Ingram Academy offers a wide variety of Honors courses throughout the curriculum for students interested and capable of taking on a more challenging course load.
 Honors courses are distinguished by targeting the following criteria: advanced curricular material and topics; advanced analytical reasoning and critical thinking skills; and higher-level, self-initiated metacognitive skills for problem solving and decision making.
 This Spanish video helps demonstrate this approach.

 The math lab is a "beyond the classroom" environment where students further develop their math understandings and skills.
 Students are provided instruction and remediation in mathematical concepts and skills.

 In Literacy Lab, students receive direct instruction in reading and literacy skills through the Structured Literacy approach.
 Students build their foundational reading skills in order to improve their comprehension and fluency.